-#523 Medical Immunology 2 Hrs.
+#523 Medical Immunology

-Medical Immunology presents the field of immunology to medical students from the prospective of the host's interaction with the environment.
-The course focuses on the adaptive immune response and the interactions of cells, tissues, and molecules of the immune system.
+This course focuses on the adaptive immune response and the interactions of cells, tissues, and molecules of the immune system.
 The course presents how the immune system recognizes and discriminates between self and non-self and how the body eliminates pathogens from the body.
 Allergy and autoimmune mechanisms are presented to show roles where the immune system causes disease.
-The manipulation and control of the immune response, and innate immune mechanisms are discussed.
-A brief introduction to laboratory methodology is presented.

-#524 Medical Virology 2 Hrs.
+#524 Medical Virology

 The Medical Virology course presents a survey of the field of virology in which the properties of viral agents and their specific cellular and systemic replication cycles are discussed.
-The roles susceptibilities, infection and disease within the human host is presented in an organ-system method.
-Medically important viral diseases of the central nervous system, gastrointestinal tract, respiratory tract, and dermatological system are presented with specific emphasis on the biological history of the agent, its transmission and incubation cycles, the signs and symptoms of disease, and prevention, control, and identification procedures are presented.
+The signs and symptoms of disease, prevention, control, and identification procedures are presented.

-#526 Medical Bacteriology 3 Hrs.
+#526 Medical Bacteriology

 Medical Bacteriology presents lectures which introduce clinically relevant bacteria and fungi and their associated diseases.
-The laboratory component of this course teaches practical techniques which will assist a physician in identifying microbial pathogens.
+The laboratory component of this course teaches practical techniques which will assist a physician in identifying and treating microbial pathogens.

-#530 Medical Parasitology 1 Hr.
+#530 Medical Parasitology